Erin Crocker: 2004

 In 2004, Crocker won an opportunity to drive for Ford Motor Company's driver development program, and tested a Ford sprint for Bob East (racing) and Steve Lewis that season.
-She also became the first World of Outlaws driver to win a feature race that year in Tulare, California.
+She also became the first female World of Outlaws driver to win a feature race that year in Tulare, California.

 2005

 The following season, she left Ford to join Evernham Motorsports' driver development program.
 During the season, she raced in the ARCA RE/MAX Series and collected three top 5s, including a second-place finish, five top 10s, and two poles in six starts.
 She also made her NASCAR debut that season at Richmond International Raceway driving the No. 6 Dodge for Evernham in the Busch Series.
 She started 42nd after a wreck in qualifying, and proceeded to finish 39th after another wreck.
 In her next start at Dover International Speedway, she qualified ninth, but wrecked eleven laps into the race after being tapped by Justin Labonte.
 Crocker sustained a cracked rib from the incident forcing her to sit out some races she was scheduled to compete in.
 She ran two more races that season, one for Evernham and the other for FitzBradshaw Racing, her best finish coming at Memphis Motorsports Park, where she finished 29th for FitzBradshaw in the No. 40 Dodge Charger.
 She also ran a pair of Truck races for Bobby Hamilton Racing, at Phoenix and Homestead-Miami Speedway.
 Crocker crashed in both races.